Telegrapher's equations: Role of different components

 Conductance between the lines represents how well current can "leak" from one line to the other.
 Conductance couples voltage to dielectric loss deposited as heat into whatever serves as insulation between the two conductors.
 G reduces propagating current by shunting it between the conductors.
 Generally, wire insulation (including air) is quite good, and the conductance is almost nothing compared to the capacitive susceptance ωC, and for simplicity is treated as if it were zero.

 All four parameters L, C, R, and G depend on the material used to build the cable or feedline.
-All four change with frequency: R, and G tend to increase for higher frequencies, and L and C tend to drop as the frequency goes up.
+All four change with frequency: R and G tend to increase for higher frequencies; L and C tend to drop as the frequency goes up.

 The figure at right shows a lossless transmission line, where both R and G are zero, which is the simplest and by far most common form of the telegrapher's equations used, but slightly unrealistic (especially regarding R).